Chapter 1 : Northern Ireland

 Perhaps we should retreat to the beginning.
 Since childhood, the girl was overwhelemed with wanderlust.
 Circled and dotted maps lined the contours of her mind, wide blue Weasley eyes eager to soak in every blade of grass of the landscape, each crag and secret of a strange land.
 Her notebooks were filled with lists of places she'd like to go, the lands of dreams and magical creatures which she had only read about in fairy tales and Muggle books.
-The sum of years of hoarded Sickles and carefully planned dreams had surmounted to this year: twelve whole months paid for from her own pocket for Victoire Weasley to see the world on her own terms.
+The sum of years of hoarded Sickles and carefully planned dreams had surmounted to this: four whole months paid for from her own pocket for Victoire Weasley to see the world on her own terms.

 Victoire was made to travel.
 As a child, she accompanied her mother to France, carefully imitating Fleur Delacour's French accent until she was close to passable, enthralled by the proud French landscape, the bustling streets of Paris, the charm of the country towns.
 At Hogwarts, she had arranged school trips to neighbouring cities, dragging her friends on walking tours and through historical museums, wondering at the fascinating history of Muggles, going to sample the local music venues and taking pictures on bridges behind which the river continued to move behind her smiling face.